 Schuyler is a somewhat small city located in the state of Nebraska.
 With a population of 6,456 people and just one neighborhood, Schuyler is the 26th largest community in Nebraska.

-Because occupations involving physical labor dominate the local economy, Schuyler is generally considered to be a blue-collar town.
-60.72% of the Schuyler workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Schuyler is a blue-collar town, with 60.72% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Schuyler is a city of production and manufacturing workers, service providers, and transportation and shipping workers.
 There are especially a lot of people living in Schuyler who work in office and administrative support (9.62%), farm management occupations (7.52%), and maintenance occupations (6.43%).

 The per capita income in Schuyler in 2022 was $25,687, which is low income relative to Nebraska, and lower middle income relative to the rest of the US.
 This equates to an annual income of $102,748 for a family of four.
 However, Schuyler contains both very wealthy and poor people as well.